Welcome to Transportation Services

 • Pay-to-ride fees are:

 $75.00 per student, per semester, one-way

 • All payments must be made in advance on a per-semester basis.

 Each full paid student per semester $75.00

 Board of Education Approved : January 27, 2017

-3. All checks should be made payable to the Harrisonville School District.
+3. Checks must be made payable to Harrisonville School District.